At first glance, your prospects may look pretty similar. They share a common problem and seek the same solution.

 Enterprise sales is the process of selling large-scale contracts, which typically have multiple decision-makers, a higher level of risk, and a much longer sales cycle.

-As your clients start to get more complex and their contracts become more valuable, you may notice your sales cycles lengthening and becoming more complicated in service of procuring larger, more valuable deals.
-The larger the sale, the more complex the process will likely be.
 Of all the types of sales, enterprise sales are the most lengthy and complicated.
 It requires more touch points, much more strategy, and a longer-term plan than mid-market or SMB sales.

 That said, just because you have valuable contracts at stake doesn't mean that introducing enterprise sales is necessary.
 Without a mature product to sell or mature companies to sell to, creating an advanced, elaborate enterprise sales process may not be worth it.